Iceland Symphony Orchestra: Principal conductors

-Saccani conducted the ISO regularly as a guest conductor from 1987 before signing a contract as principal conductor in 1998.
+Saccani conducted the ISO regularly as a guest conductor from 1987 before becoming principal conductor in 1998.
 When asked about his aims for the ISO, Saccani declared that he wanted to focus on more southern and operatic styles of music and highlight compositions by Italian, Spanish and French composers.
 As for the ISO's management, Saccani proposed increased sponsorship as a solution to prevent financial difficulties.
 Saccani renewed his contract in 2000 and was supposed to serve as conductor until 2002, but in March 2001, he abruptly abandoned the position, left the country and was unreachable for weeks.
 Several rumors surrounded Saccani's retirement: An opinion poll is said to have been held among the ISO's players where the results were confidential and clearly expressing a negative view towards the conductor.
-On May 18, Saccani published an announcement where he stated that he had decided to quit due to illness.
+On May 18, Saccani published an announcement where he stated that he left because of illness.